8 Garage Alternatives for the Rest of Us

 Carports are, very basically, a roof under which you can park your car.
 That means your car will be protected from anything above, rain, hail or snow, but not so much from things at a level below the roof like sideways rain fro heavy winds, since it isn’t entirely enclosed.

 Despite that, carports are still one of the more popular and efficient garage alternatives for your vehicle.
 You can either build a freestanding carport or have it connected to your house; an attractive carport, with a colorful roof or well styled, can also bring much aesthetic value to your house, in addition to keeping your car protected.
+And you don't have to worry about dealing with garage ventilation, since it's wide open.

 By far the cheapest alternatives to a garage, car covers are also perfect for those looking for an option that consumes neither time nor effort.
 A car cover will protect your car on most sides, preventing any scuffing, dust settling, UV-ray attacks, and other elements, all of which can cause dulling and scratches on your car’s nice paint job.